yaagl/yet-another-anime-game-launcher/README.md

 * An anime game launcher (you can find it on GitHub as I can't link to it) where the idea of this project comes from and provide so many details on launching process.
 (By the way, Yaagl is __not__ a fork of this project)

 * Krock, the game running on macOS can not come true without his patch (you can find the link to his work in this repository, while you have to make a little effort ;) )

+* mkrsym1, tackled IMO the most challenging AC component.
+It's a really remarkable and mind-blowing achievement.